LocalToasty/toastylisp/doc/spec.md

 ### Lambdas ###

 A Lambda is an anonymous function object.
-It can be created using the lambda for.
+It can be created using the lambda form.

 ### Pairs ###

 A Pair is a compound data type which holds two other values.
 The first element of a pair is called its head, the other its tail.

 Lisp lists are represented as nested pairs:
 The first element of the pair points to its first value, the second to a list containing the remainder of the list.
 The empty list is represented by `#nil`.